Amendment C305 revises existing planning controls so that all places of heritage significance in Southbank and South Wharf are protected.

 The amendment proposes changes to the Heritage Overlay in the Melbourne Planning Scheme for 48 places in Southbank and South Wharf.
 It also proposes to delete the Heritage Overlay from one place in Port Melbourne located at 344-370 Lorimer Street and 231-249 Todd Road to reflect that an aircraft hangar that was previously in this location has been relocated to Tyabb.
 The Heritage Overlay is a planning provision which is used to conserve heritage places and ensure that new development does not adversely affect the significance of heritage places.

 This amendment implements the recommendations that relate to Southbank and South Wharf of the Southbank and Fishermans Bend Heritage Review 16 June 2017 (the Review).
 The Review was a priority action out of the City of Melbourne’s Heritage Strategy 2013 and was presented to the Future Melbourne Committee in September 2017.
-The recommendations that relate to heritage places in Fishermans Bend will be subject to a later planning scheme amendment.
+The recommendations that relate to heritage places in Fishermans Bend will be implemented through a separate process.

 You can identify properties affected by the amendment by reviewing maps 1 and 2 in the document library.
 You should also review the full amendment documentation in the document library.